Hefezopf/stock-analyse/README.md

 # Own Stocks

-Own stocks and average buying rate are listed in config/own_symbols.txt
+Own stock symbols, average buying rates, dates and pieces are listed in config/own_symbols.txt.gpg

-Example:

-HLE 45.29

-DBK 14.74

-...
+This file in encrypted

 # Change Portfolio